Torch Technologies

-Torch Technologies is a 100% employee-owned system engineering, applied science, modeling & simulation and information technology business.
+Torch Technologies is an employee-owned system engineering, applied science, modeling & simulation and information technology business.
 Its primary customers are the United States Army Aviation and Missile Command (AMCOM) and the Missile Defense Agency, although it has contracts with other DoD agencies including the Navy and the Air Force.
 Torch has over 1100 employee-owners and is headquartered in Huntsville, AL, with technical offices located in Aberdeen, MD, Albuquerque, NM, Boston, MA, Colorado Springs, CO, Detroit, MI, Honolulu, HI, Patuxent River, MD, and Shalimar, FL.

 History

 Torch Technologies was co-founded in 2002 in Huntsville, AL by Bill Roark and Don Holder.
-Roark and Holder respectively had 30 and 40 years of experience in Department of Defense research and development programs and other contracts.
-The company's location was chosen due to proximity to Redstone Arsenal, which serves as headquarters of several large Army organizations such as AMCOM and offices belonging to US Army Aviation.
+Roark and Holder respectively had 30 and 40 years of experience in the Department of Defense research and development programs and other contracts.
+The company's location was chosen due to its proximity to Redstone Arsenal, which serves as headquarters of several large Army organizations such as AMCOM and offices belonging to US Army Aviation.
 Upon the company's formation, the co-founders began to aggressively recruit a team of senior engineers, and set out to build a reputation for good service and competitive pricing.
-In 2005, Roark began to take steps that would allow Torch to become employee-owned (via an ESOP), and the company attained 100% employee ownership in 2010.
+In 2005, Roark began to take steps that allowed Torch to become employee-owned (via an ESOP), and the company attained 100% employee ownership in 2010.
 Roark desired employee-ownership and profit sharing because such management styles have been proven to reduce employee attrition rates and increase job satisfaction.
 In 2008, Torch began bidding as a prime government contractor.
 With the receipt of four direct award prime task orders on AMCOM Express, the company won more contracts in two weeks in late 2008 than the previous six years of combined government work.
 In late 2016, Torch completed a $12 million renovation of the two existing buildings it owns in South Huntsville.
 Torch received economic incentives from the city of Huntsville, the Tennessee Valley Authority and the state of Alabama to keep its headquarters in south Huntsville as opposed to moving to Cummings Research Park in hopes of growing economic activity in the immediate area.
-Torch has since had two more major expansions in south Huntsville, with the (2017) completion of a conference center, the Freedom Center and the (2019) completion of the Technology Integration & Prototyping Center.
-While Torch is headquartered in Huntsville, with eight technical offices located throughout the United States, they have employee-owners located in several additional markets, including California; Ohio, Oklahoma, Pennsylvania, Texas, Virginia, Kwajalein, and Egypt.
+Torch has since had two more major expansions in south Huntsville, with the (2017) completion of a conference center called the Freedom Center and the (2019) completion of the Technology Integration & Prototyping Center.
+While Torch is headquartered in Huntsville, with eight technical offices located throughout the United States, they have employee-owners located in several additional markets, including California; Ohio, Oklahoma, Massachusetts, Pennsylvania, Texas, Virginia, Kwajalein, and Egypt.